hyphenspace/opentvc/README.md

 * doc -- Doxygen documentation folder
 ------
     board
-        ├── lsm9ds1 # Library used for retrieving IMU data.
+        ├── fxas21002 # Library used for retrieving gyroscope data
-        ├── servo # Library used for servo control
+        ├── fxos8700cq # Library used for retrieving accelerometer and magnetometer data ├── servo # Library used for servo control
         ├── usart # Library used for USART communication ├── time # Library used timing events